 Make a handmade card that is perfect to give for any occasion.
-Easy DIY craft tutorial idea for a Birthday, Wedding, Anniversary or Thank you card.
+A complete step-by-step tutorial.

 A handmade card can be a gift all by itself.
-I love making the cards that I give to friends and family because I truly believe and handmade card means just a little bit more.
-In the last couple weeks, I have had several orders placed for the kits that I sell through Apostrophe S, and I feel it’s only right to send them a little note saying thank you because they could have bought those kits through anybody, but they chose to buy them through me.
-That makes me feel special and I want them to feel special too!
+I love making the cards that I give to friends and family because I truly believe a handmade card means just a little bit more.

 - 5/16 inch Ribbon

 Any Occasion Handmade Card:

 My card bases are 3 ½ x 5-inch cards.
 That means that is the measurement of the front of the card once it is folded in half.

 Across the front of my card, there are three panels each measuring 1 1/16 x 4 ⅞ inches.

 This part is math - so skip ahead if you don't need the explanation.

 In case you are dealing with a different-sized card base, I want to share how I got my measurements.

 I wanted some white space around each of the panels so I couldn't just divide the width by three.
 I first subtracted 5/16 to allow for the white space.
 This made for a width of 3 5/16, then divided that number by 3 for 1 1/16.
 For the length, I didn't need to divide anything only subtract a little for the white space on the top bottom of the panel.
 So the 5 became 4 ⅞.
 Are you with me?
 Math isn't my strong suit so if I made this more difficult than necessary I'm sorry, just use a 3 ½ x 5 card base. 🙂